JimTK16/Social-proof-section/README.md

 ### What I learned

 In this challenge I learned more about positioning elements with ::before and ::after pseudo elements.
-I played with top, bottom, left, and right settings why trying to match the design.
+I played with top, bottom, left, and right settings when trying to match the design.
 I also used transform: translateX and Y to move elements around.